wats3082/meme_Coin/README.md

 This example is a simplified implementation.
 In practice, there are more considerations to handle (e.g., security, scalability, peer discovery), but this script offers a basic and educational framework for understanding blockchain development.

-Let me know if you want to dive deeper into any part of it!